SirKero/Falcor/README.md

 - Set Mogwai as Startup Project and build with either `ReleaseD3D12` or `DebugD3D12` Configuration
 - Load a Photon Map setup in Mogwai under `File -> Load Script`.
 The setup scrips are in the `PhotonMapPasses` folder.
 - Load a scene in Mogwai under `File -> Load Scene`.
-	- To get the scenes used in the paper see README in `Scenes` folder.
+	- All scenes from the paper can be found in the `Scenes` folder.
+Load in the `.pyscene` file to get the same results as in the paper.
+		- For information about settings used see `Scenes\SceneSettings.csv`.
 	- All Falcor-supported scenes with emissive lights and spot/point lights are supported.

 ## Render Passes